 It’s a distraction.
 Bitcoin has differentiated itself as the best, “incorruptible”, “un-confiscatable”, portable store of value, and it can certainly be useful in making large transactions, but it’s not the best way to buy a cup of coffee.
 Public blockchains are exploding with innovation, and just because the vast majority will fail (probably a similar percentage of failure as any other category of startups) does not mean that several hugely important ecosystems will not prevail.
 People laughed at the dotcom bombs, but the survivors included Amazon, eBay, eTrade, Google, and Priceline.

 How do you think the current global uncertainty is going to affect cryptocurrencies?

 It’s still a big question mark.
 Any credit crunch has consumers and businesses alike fleeing to their native currency and the US dollar.
-If the dollar loses its role as world reserve currency, we will be facing a truly global economy, complete with sovereign digital currencies and gold-backed stablecoins.
+If the dollar loses its role as a world reserve currency, we will be facing a truly global economy, complete with sovereign digital currencies and gold-backed stable coins.
 The more familiar people become with using digital assets, the better is it for the market cap of all public blockchains, and bitcoin in particular.

 What difference has the bear market made, if any, on the atmosphere at the last

 Last year’s CoinAgenda was about half the size of 2017, in large part because the price of bitcoin was on its way up to $19,000 in late 2017 with a free-for-all in ICO investing versus a year later when the price was tanking on its way down to $3,200 and investors were both afraid to invest in tokens, as well as not particularly interested in early-stage equity.
 We expect this year to reflect the recovery of the bitcoin market (up 3x since last December) and the slow recovery of investment into new entities, including innovations like the IEO and STO.